epic-open-source/seismometer/docs/example_notebooks/index.rst

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~

-The following configuraion files are required to be in the same directory as the notebook:
+The following configuration files are required to be in the same directory as the notebook:

 - ``config.yml``,
 - ``usage_config.yml``,